 Changes to this privacy notice

 We keep our privacy notice under regular review.
-This privacy policy was last reviewed in May 2022.
+This privacy policy was last updated in June 2025.